Harrells, North Carolina

-Harrells is a town in Sampson and Duplin counties, North Carolina, United States.
-The population was 202 at the 2010 census.
+Harrells is a town in Duplin and Sampson counties, North Carolina, United States.
+The population was 160 at the 2020 census.
+At the previous census in 2010, the population was 202.

 History

 The Lewis Highsmith Farm and Dr. John B. Seavey House and Cemetery are listed on the National Register of Historic Places.
 In 1969, a private Christian school, Harrells Christian Academy was founded in the town.